-Keywords: [Psycap, Career Readiness, Pre-Service Teachers, Quantitative Research }
+Keywords: [Psycap, Career Readiness, Pre-Service Teachers, Quantitative Research]

-1. INTRODUCTION
+INTRODUCTION

 Pre-service teachers must arm themselves with the knowledge and skills they need in this competitive career path in order to get employment.
 However, during their practicum or internship, they encounter various challenges such as excessive paperwork, challenges in managing student behavior, potential lack of support from a mentor teacher, and other experiences that can cause anxiety and confusion, leading them to question their readiness to become a licensed professional teacher.
 Poor communication between pre-service teachers and cooperating teachers can create barriers to lesson planning, feedback, and overall teaching experiences (Lawley et al. 2018) The transition from pre-service teacher to novice professional brings with it a myriad of challenges, with career readiness often teetering on a precarious balance of skill, knowledge, and personal well-being. (Çakiroğlu, 2019).
 However, teaching has been proven to be a stressful job.